kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This reduces accidental API mixing.

-## A Framework No Longer Has to Wait for the Next Model Training Cycle
+## A Framework No Longer Has to Wait for the Next Model Training Cycle { #framework-longer-has-wait }

 This is one of the most important AI-era implications.